Skip to main content

 Plymouth Natural Grid volunteering

-Plymouth Natural Grid has secured funding of £966,000 for a nature-based solutions project to continue our work to create healthy, thriving nature spaces in Plymouth.
+We are a nature-based solutions project working to create and maintain healthy, thriving and climate proof nature spaces in Plymouth.
 The programme is co-sponsored by BEIS and Defra and is led by Natural England in partnership with the Environment Agency, RBG Kew and the Forestry Commission.
-This will be a 15 partnership project between Plymouth City Council, National Trust and Natural England; creating and restoring habitats with local communities across 8 nature reserves in Plymouth and South Devon to address climate change.

-The project will run between January 2023 and March 2024 and the team will consist of National Trust Rangers, Plymouth City Council officers and young apprentices.
+The team consists of National Trust Rangers, Plymouth City Council officers and young apprentices.

 Being a volunteer